 He was hungry all day.
 (Notice the double line break.
 In HTML, this is represented by the <p> tag.)

 It's easy to make mistakes when updating a web page.
 The text editor toolbar has two helpful options.
 If you click the "ABC" icon on the left (see below), Drupal will run a spell-check on the entire body area at once.
 If you click the "ABC" icon on the right, Drupal will check your spelling as you type, underlining misspelled words like a word processor does.
-Either is an excellent way to ensure that your text is free of typos and reflects well upon your department.
+Both are excellent tools to ensure your text is free of typos.

 Most word processors automatically convert two hyphens (--) into a dash (—).
 The Drupal text editor does not.
 You may use two hyphens (do not use a single hyphen with spaces on either side), or you can create a smooth dash using the following keyboard shortcuts.
 On a PC, hold down the ALT key and quickly type 0151.
 On a Mac, press the following keys together: Option, Shift, Hyphen(-).

 If you tend to put two spaces after ending punctuation marks, please use only one when you are editing online.
-(The two-space convention originated with typewriter use, as typewriters did not kern their lettering.
-Drupal uses well-designed, professionally kerned typefaces.)
+(The two-space convention originated with typewriter use — and is no longer needed).

 - No: For more information, click here.
 [More information about what?
 What will the user find "here"?]